patelraiyyan913/patientgrid/README.md

 # patientgrid
-THis is a medical website
+This is a medical website